pinterest/ktlint/docs/faq.md

 !!! tip
     Suppressing a `ktlint` violation is meant primarily as an escape latch for the rare cases when **ktlint** is not able to produce the correct result.
 Please report any such instances using [GitHub Issues](https://github.com/pinterest/ktlint/issues)).

 To disable a specific rule you'll need the rule identifier which is displayed at the end of the lint error.
-Note that when the rule id is prefixed with a rule set id like `experimental`, you will need to use that fully qualified rule id.

 An error can be suppressed using: